KhubbatulinMark/introduction-to-big-data-made-2021/README.md

 # introduction-to-big-data-made-2021

 # Introduction to BigData MADE, 2021
-This repository contains materials and notebooks for the RL and Advanced DL course.
+This repository contains materials and notebooks for the Introduction to BigData course.

 ### Lectures